Kaizando

 He left behind the following poem, and this statue was erected in his honor

-Leaving the Basho statue behind, we walked a little further and finally reached the trailhead.
+Leaving the statue of Basho behind and continuing a little further, you'll finally reach the trailhead.

-Once we paid the admission fee, the battle of the remaining 900 steps began!
+After paying the entrance fee here, the battle of the remaining 900 steps or so begins!

 trailhead